12A and 80G Registration for Societies: Procedure, Fees and Documents

 12A Registration is necessary for the granting of tax exemption on income from the societies.
 After being registered, a society is perceived as a charitable institution whose income, obtained due to donations or activities integrated with its objects, becomes tax-exempt.
 This registration is one-time and heavily lifts the tax imposition burden off the societies so that more resources are available for their objectives.

-The Registration of 80G gives tax relief to the donor about donations provided to the society.
-Based on approval from an organization under Section 80G, the donors will get an opportunity to take the deductions 50% or 100% amount on the donation.
-Therefore, these things stimulate a philanthropy culture and people to engage their charities by employing contribution.
+The registration of 80G gives tax relief to the donor for donations provided to the society.
+Based on approval from an organization under Section 80G, the donors get an opportunity to claim deductions of 50% or 100% of the donated amount.
+Therefore, these provisions stimulate a culture of philanthropy and encourage people to support registered charities through their contributions.
+NGO Registration is essential to be eligible for 80G approval and gain public trust.
+Let me know if you'd like a shorter or alternate version!

 Societies not only get all the financial and legal benefits but also increase their credibility and trust among donors, stakeholders, and the government by availing of 12A and 80G registrations.
 These will play a significant role in promoting transparency and sustainability for charitable organizations.